 - Self-starter with ability to work independently as well as on a team and to quickly shift priorities in response to changing business environment or priorities.

-- Ability to work collaboratively, including through effective communication with internal clients from different departments, including risk departments, and various levels of seniority.
+- Ability to work collaboratively, including through effective communication, with internal clients from different departments at various levels of seniority.

 - Ability to promptly produce high-quality, accurate, and detailed work product.

-- Juris doctorate or equivalent degree from a U.S. accredited law school.
+- Juris Doctor or equivalent degree from a law school accredited by the American Bar Association.

-- Degree from an accredited college or university.
+- Bachelor’s degree from accredited college or university.

 When you find a position you're interested in, click the 'Apply' button.
 Please complete the application and attach your resume.